j0ma/cs140-sentiment-analysis-project/README.md

         - Stance: In favor / against
         - Sentiment: pos/neutral/neg
         - Emotion: anger, anticipation, disgust, ...
+        - Incorporate who wrote comment & who it was written about
 - [] Draft of annotation specification

 ## Observations from data